LPG Compound: Chemical Composition of LPG Gas

 In NZ, they even vary the mix by latitudes, as well as by season.

-For example, New Zealand’s North Island and South Islands may receive different mixtures.
+For example, in New Zealand’s North Island and South Islands, the LPG compound may vary with different kinds of gas mixtures.

-The colder regions get a different LPG composition of propane, vs butane, in winter.
+The colder regions get the different type of gas composition of propane vs butane, in winter.

 Needless to say, propane is the preferred choice for cold weather climates.